 Of all the memories you will create as a beekeeper, few will be as exciting and fulfilling as when you install your first bees in your first beehive.
-From that very moment, you transitioned from someone who was curious about bees to the role of the beekeeper.
+From that very moment, you transition from someone who was merely curious about bees to the role of the beekeeper.

 We say – hogwash!

 You have researched, purchased and installed a beehive and you have now installed your first bees.
 In our eyes, you can call yourself a beekeeper.

 Of course, there’s a message behind the “not a beekeeper yet” mentality.
 Looking beyond a certain beekeeping elitism (which we dislike intensely!), there’s a valid point here.

 So while such an experienced beekeeper will, of course, know a lot more about bees than the first-time beekeeper, they are not “done”.
 They are merely further along the learning curve.

 In short, install your own bees in your own hives and feel very free to call yourself a beekeeper.